Short Fiction & Poetry

 Wind billows from the organ’s pipes, a billowing maelstrom loosed from within the polished valves, and in seconds it rips through the cobweb-spun church.

-* Physics and Fairy Dust (100 words).
+* Physics and Fairy Dust (100 words, fantasy).
 Published in Holly & Broom (Iron Faerie Publishing), December 2024.

 The train can’t make me human—no wicked sorcery could alter me so fundamentally—but it reminds me that humanity is something to be striven for.